j6alopez/spring-boot-base/README.md

 - Most of them are of type spring-boot-starter*
 - Testing libraries
 - Interesting third-party libraries
+- I do not include Lombok but you could add it

 ## Installation
 1. Clone the repository: